AnielaCa/AnielaCa.github.io/README.md

-Im a student at AGH University of Science and Technology
+I'm a student at AGH University of Science and Technology